jupyter-book/thebe/README.md

 See the [examples directory](examples/), and browse the [live output](https://minrk.github.io/thebelab/).

+## How ThebeLab works

+Starting ThebeLab involves the following steps:
+- Loading the thebelab javascript, typically from a CDN
+- Fetching the ThebeLab configuration from the page header
+- Bootstraping ThebeLab:
+  - Re rendering the code cells to make them live cells.
+    Optionally, the rendering can handle cells that contain a mixture of inputs and ouputs distinguished by prompts.
+    (see the stripPrompts option).
+  - (optional) Requesting a notebook server from Binder
+  - (optional) Requesting a Jupyter kernel from the Jupyter server

 ## Configuring ThebeLab

 You can configure thebelab with a script tag.